whycody/GoNext/README.md

   - Risk: The team lacks experience in estimating the time and effort required for tasks, leading to underestimations or overestimations, resulting in unforeseen project delays.
   - Impact: 5
   - Likelihood: 4 -->
+  - RSK1 - PxI: 4×4=16; Unequal Contribution from Team Members
+    - Risk: Some team members may take on more responsibilities than others, causing workload imbalance and potential dissatisfaction.
+    - Impact: 4
+    - Likelihood: 4

+  - RSK2 - PxI: 4×3=12; Poor User Adoption Due to Non-Intuitive UI/UX
+    - Risk: If the app’s interface is not user-friendly, users may abandon it quickly.
+    - Impact: 4
+    - Likelihood: 3

+  - RSK3 - PxI: 5×4=20; Security Vulnerabilities
+    - Risk: Improper handling of security mechanisms could lead to security breaches, such as unauthorized access or data leaks.
+    - Impact: 5
+    - Likelihood: 4

 ### Actions for risk mitigations (PxI>=20)